nazrulworld/plone.oidc/README.rst

 plone.oidc
 ==========

-Pure `OpenID Connect`_ implementation for Plone framework which is 100% comply with `penID Connect Core 1.0`_ specifications.
-Morae over this product is `Health Relationship Trust Profile for OAuth 2.0`_ complience with, so can be easily adaptable with `HEART`_ ecosystem.
+Pure `OpenID Connect`_ implementation for Plone framework which is 100% comply with `OpenID Connect Core 1.0`_ specifications.
+More over this product is `Health Relationship Trust Profile for OAuth 2.0`_ complience with, so can be easily adaptable with `HEART`_ ecosystem.

 Features